Hello there!

 • Choose Action if number of devices exceeded (This will override your setting for Action for behavior Change.)

-1. Challenge: The user needs to verify himself using any of the three methods mentioned in table in step 5.1
+• Challenge: The user needs to verify himself using any of the three methods mentioned in table in step 5.1

-2. Deny : Deny users access to the system
+• Deny : Deny users access to the system

 • Stripe Single Sign-On (SSO) Restrict Access adaptive authentication enable device restriction

-C. Add Adaptive Authentication policy to Stripe.
+C. Add Adaptive Authentication policy to Stripe

-• Login to Self Service Console >> Policies.
+• Login to Self Service Console >> Policies >> Add Login Policy.

-• Click on Edit option for predefined app policy.
+• Click on Edit icon option for predefined app policy.

 • Stripe Single Sign-On (sso) edit device restriction policy

-• Set your application name in the Application and select password as Login Method.
+• Set your policy in the Policy Name and select Password as First Factor.

-• Enable Adaptive Authentication on Policy page and select the required restriction method as an option.
+• Enable Adaptive Authentication on Edit Login Policy page and select the required restriction method as an option.

-• From Select Login Policy dropdown select the policy we created in last step and click on save.
+• From Select Login Policy dropdown select the policy we created in last step and click on Submit.

-D.Notification and Alert Message.
+D. Notification and Alert Message.

-This section handles the notifications and alerts related to Adaptive Authentication.It provides the following options :
+This section handles the notifications and alerts related to Adaptive Authentication.
+It provides the following options :

-• Get email alerts if users login from unknown devices or locations : Admin need to enable this option to enable receiving alerts for different alert options.
+• Get email alerts if users login from unknown devices or locations: Admins need to enable this option to enable receiving alerts for different alert options.

-adaptive authentication Action for behavior Change Configuration
+Adaptive authentication Action for behavior Change Configuration

 • Option Description